Parity-time symmetry in a flat band system: Thresholdless breaking in a Lieb lattice

+\cc{The degeneracy of the flat band modes is completely lifted by $\bm{H}_1$ in general as they undergo thresholdless $\cal PT$ symmetry breaking, independent of whether $N$ is even or odd (see Fig.~\ref{fig:breaking_nonV}).
+The simplest $\cal PT$-symmetric perturbation, with uniform gain on one half of the whole lattice and the same amount of loss on the other half, in fact partially maintains the degeneracy of the flat band.
+A variant of this half-gain-half-loss configuration with the same property is the ``V" configuration (see Fig.~\ref{fig:schematic}; inset), which differs by having no gain or loss on all the $B$ sites (where the flat band modes are dark).}

-Note that two overlapping $U$ sublattices share one $A$ and one $B$ site.
-Therefore, the ``V" configuration of $\bm{H}_1$, when spatially extended to more than one pair of symmetrically placed $U$ sublattices, requires the same gain or loss on all the $A$ and $C$ sites of these $U$ sublattices, with the longest one being a half-gain-half-loss configuration.
-In such extended ``V" configurations, there can be more than one pair of dark states that undergo thresholdless $\cal PT$ breaking simultaneously.
-More specifically, when all $A$ and $C$ sites on the positive (negative) $x$-axis have the same gain and their counterparts on the negative (positive) $x$-axis have the same loss, there are $(N-1)/2$ such pairs of dark states when $N$ is odd (e.g., 2 and 3 pairs for the $N=5,7$ cases shown in Figs.~\ref{fig:breaking}(a) and \ref{fig:breaking2}(a)) and $(N/2-1)$ such pairs when $N$ is even (e.g., 2 and 3 pairs for the $N=6,8$ cases shown in Fig.~\ref{fig:breaking}(b) and \ref{fig:breaking2}(b)), which are the numbers of $U$ sublattices that do not have a site at $x=0$ in these two cases.
-This observation also indicates that each of the two $\kappa_\pm=\pm \tau$ branches has $(N-1)/2$ ($N$-odd) or $N/2-1$ ($N$ even) degeneracy in the $\cal PT$-broken phase.
-Such a large number of degenerate states in the $\cal PT$-broken phase has not been reported before.
+\cc{To see how the half-gain-half-loss configuration and the ``V" configuration partially maintain the degeneracy of the flat band, we first note that a pair of $V(x),V(-x)$ modes are $\cal PT$-symmetric partners, i.e., $V(x)={\cal PT}V(-x)$, because they are real-valued wave functions (see Eq.~(\ref{eq:darkstate})).
+In addition, they are also eigenfunctions of $\bm{H}_1$ for these two configurations, with opposite eigenvalues ($\pm1$) when they do not overlap with the $A$ and $C$ site at $x=0$.
+Therefore, they undergo thresholdless $\cal PT$ symmetry breaking simultaneously as $\tau$ increases from 0, and the imaginary parts of the corresponding energy eigenvalues are nothing but $\kappa_\pm\equiv\im{\tilde{\omega}_\pm}=\pm \tau$ (see Fig.~\ref{fig:breaking}), independent of the system size and the couplings $G,J$.
+In other words, their non-Hermiticy (given by $|\kappa_\pm|$) is the same as the strength of the $\cal PT$-symmetric perturbation (i.e., $\tau$).
+There are $(N-1)/2$ such pairs of flat band modes when $N$ is odd (e.g., 2 and 3 pairs for the $N=5,7$ cases shown in Figs.~\ref{fig:breaking}(a) and \ref{fig:breaking2}(a)) and $(N/2-1)$ such pairs when $N$ is even (e.g., 2 and 3 pairs for the $N=6,8$ cases shown in Fig.~\ref{fig:breaking}(b) and \ref{fig:breaking2}(b)), which all behave in the same way.
+As a result, each of the two $\kappa_\pm=\pm \tau$ branches has $(N-1)/2$ ($N$-odd) or $N/2-1$ ($N$ even) degeneracy in the $\cal PT$-broken phase.
+Such a large number of degenerate states in the $\cal PT$-broken phase has not been reported before.}

+For the single dark state $V(x=0)$ that is left alone in the $N$-odd case, it is no longer an eigenstate of $\bm{H}_1$ since there is no perturbation on the $C$ site at $x=0$ in order to respect the $\cal PT$ symmetry.
+Hence it needs to couple to modes in the dispersive bands to break the $\cal PT$ symmetry, which then leads to a finite threshold in terms of $\tau$. \cc{In fact at this $\cal PT$-symmetry breaking threshold lies an exceptional point of order 3 (EP$_3$) \cite{Graefe}, where the energy eigenvalues and wave functions of three modes coalesce, including two dispersive band modes and the solitary dark state (see Fig.~\ref{fig:EP3}).
+Nevertheless, a hybridized mode remains in the $\cal PT$-symmetric phase after the EP$_3$, as if the solitary dark state remained in the $\cal PT$-symmetric phase.
+We note that this EP$_3$ does not occur if the onsite energy $\omega_B$ is detuned from $\omega_A$ and $\omega_C$ or with the half-gain-half-loss configuration.}